klantle/watchdogs/README.md

 ### Dependency Management

 * **Algorithm**
+<br>You no longer need to use regex just to detect files available in the tag you provided as a depends link.
+The existing files will now be automatically detected through HTML web interaction by watchdogs-depends, which scans for available files from the fallback URL `user/repo:tag`.
+Additionally, if you are in a Windows watchdogs environment, it will automatically search for and target only archives containing “windows” in their name - and do the opposite for Linux.
+<br><br>
-<br>Serves as an assistant for installing various files required by SA-MP/Open.MP.
+Serves as an assistant for installing various files required by SA-MP/Open.MP.
 When installing dependencies that contain a `plugins/` folder and include files, it will install them into the `plugins/` and `/pawno-qawno/include` directories, respectively.
 It also handles gamemode components (root watchdogs).
 Watchdogs will automatically add the include names to the gamemode based on the main gamemode filename specified in the `input` key within `watchdogs.toml`.
 Furthermore, Watchdogs assists in installing the plugin names and their respective formats into `config.json` (from watchdogs.toml) - (for Open.MP) or `server.cfg` (from watchdogs.toml) - (for SA-MP).
 Note that the `components/` directory is not required for Open.MP.
 <br><br>
 For plugin or include files located in the root directory of the dependency archive (for both Linux and Windows), their installation paths will be adjusted accordingly.
 Plugins found in the root folder will be placed directly into the server's root directory, rather than in specific subdirectories like `plugins/` or `components/`.
 <br><br>